attaswift/BigInt/README.md

 ```

 Well, it looks encrypted all right, but can we get the original message back?
-In theory, encrypting the cyphertext with the private key returns the cleartext.
+In theory, encrypting the cyphertext with the private key returns the original message.
 Let's see:

 ```Swift